-Helen, the owner of Wheat-Free.org was originally diagnosed with a wheat allergy in 1997 after suffering with food poisoning in France caused by eating seafood that had obviously gone bad.
+How and when did my wheat free journey start?
+I was diagnosed with a wheat allergy in 1997 after having food poisoning in France; caused by eating seafood that had obviously gone bad.

-The pizzas were served and looked disgusting, but we were all hungry.
-My pizza came out with prawns, mussels, and whole squid on it, whole squid on a pizza... yeeeuk!
-Being English obviously didn't help as the service was lousy as well.
+The pizzas served were half cooked and disgusting, but we were all hungry.
+My pizza came out with prawns, mussels, and whole squid on it... yuk!
+Being English obviously didn't help and the service was lousy too.

-Having eaten only half the pizzas we left, rapidly.
-24 hours later I had raging food poisoning and an already miserable holiday (due to the bickering travelling companions we had), was even more miserable.
+Leaving half eaten pizzas we paid and left.
+Just 24 hours later I had raging food poisoning and an already miserable holiday—due to the bickering travelling companions from hell—was even more miserable.
 A few days later one of our travelling companions got food poisoning from mussels, however, she didn't end up with a food allergy.

-The problems with wheat started slowly after that, once I was recovered from the food poisoning I noticed that after eating pasta and pizza I needed to visit the bathroom immediately after eating.
-But bread, biscuits, cakes etc didn't have an effect.
-Then it started to get a problem with large-ish quantities of bread e.g. 2 slices in a sandwich.
+The problems with wheat started slowly after that.
+Once I was recovered from the food poisoning I noticed that after eating pasta and pizza I needed to visit the bathroom immediately.
+Bread, biscuits, cakes etc. didn't initially have an effect.

-Then I became more sensitive to biscuits and smaller quantities, but pasta and pizza were always the most devastating to my body, leaving me in the toilet for 30 minutes with such severe diarrhoea I would feel dizzy and weak afterwards.
-Other side effects were bloating, stomach pains, body/joint pain, stiff hands every morning on waking, headaches, mood swings and general poor health.
+Then I became more sensitive to anything containing wheat, but pasta and pizza were always the most devastating to my body, leaving me with such severe diarrhoea I would feel dizzy and weak afterwards.
+Other side effects were bloating, stomach pains, body/joint pain, stiff hands every morning on waking, headaches, mood swings, and general poor health.

-Finally I went to my doctor, who surprisingly listened to my theory that wheat was the cause of all these problems, he sent me to the hospital to check it out.
-But the appointment was so far in the future that I withdrew wheat from my diet beforehand and kept a food diary, which I took with me to the hospital.
-The hospital had no doubt that wheat was the culprit, and it wasn't just a wheat intolerance, because trying to reintroduce even a small amount back into my diet, after being wheat free for several weeks, caused such devastating side effects there was no argument that I could never eat wheat again.
+Finally I went to my doctor, who surprisingly listened to my theory that wheat was the cause of all these problems and he sent me to the hospital to check it out.
+The appointment was so far in the future I had to stop eating wheat for my health beforehand, but I'd kept a food diary which I took with me to the hospital.
+The hospital had no doubt that wheat was the culprit so they didn't offer any testing even for celiac disease.
+Trying to reintroduce even a tiny amount of wheat back into my diet after being wheat free for several weeks, caused such devastating side effects it was obvious I could never eat wheat again.
 A full blown reaction would occur within seconds of even a crumb of wheat passing my lips.

-Having been sent off by the hospital with a scrappy photocopied sheet telling me to avoid bread, pasta, cakes, biscuits etc, and to eat rice cakes in their place I was left to try to live a healthy wheat free life without any help or support.
-It was tough, there was so little wheat free information or products about that to start with it was extremely distressing, and being a food lover I thought that the world had ended.
-In the 1990s the loaves of rice bread available were so solid you could build a house with them, but I persevered in finding the information I needed to eat healthily, without missing out—and to help others in the same position, and so, wheat-free.org was born.
+Having been sent off by the hospital with a scrappy photocopied sheet telling me to avoid bread, pasta, cakes, biscuits etc., and to eat rice cakes instead, I was left to try to live a healthy wheat free life without any help or support.
+It was tough, there was so little wheat free information or products about that initially it was extremely distressing, and being a food lover I thought that the world had ended.
+In the 1990s the loaves of rice bread available were so solid you could build a house with them, but I persevered in finding the information I needed to eat healthily—without missing out—and to help others in the same position, and so, wheat-free.org was born.

-Being diagnosed with a wheat allergy or intolerance is distressing and the above illustrates that we know what it is, we know how difficult it is, and we know that this site makes a difference to people in the same position.
+Being diagnosed with a wheat allergy or wheat intolerance is distressing.
+I know how difficult it is, so I hope that this site makes a difference to people in the same position.